 - Quite expensive

 What is cheap hosting?

 You’ve just had a great idea; you want to start a blog in Australia, or you need a place to sell your products.
 Chances are a website it the best option to get your idea, blog, or product out to a large number of people.
-Whether you’re an Australian business looking to keep overhead low or you’re a stay-at-home on a budget, cheap hosting is a great option to reach the world/Australia, get readers, or find customers at a low cost.
+Whether you’re an Australian business looking to keep overhead low or you’re a stay-at-home on a budget, Australian cheap web hosting is a great option to reach the world/Australia, get readers, or find customers at a low cost.

 One of the cheapest hosting paths to take is shared hosting.
-Shared hosting is a low-cost, entry-level way to host your website.
+Shared Australian hosting is a low-cost, entry-level way to host your website.
 Many websites start here and move to other options as they grow.
 Websites for small businesses or personal blogs.